 Genesis Tramaine (b.
-1983) is an expressionist and urban devotional painter who creates abstract portraits of men and women who transcend gender, race, and social structures.
+1983) is an expressionist devotional painter who creates abstract portraits of men and women who transcend gender, race, and social structures.
 She digests the everyday and regurgitates it as work that evokes déjà vu, beckoning memories of past lives and glimpses of undiscovered futures.
 The blueprint of Genesis’ style is rooted in strong mix of 1980’s urban New York graffiti, and imagined images of gospel hymns sung on Sunday morning during church.

 Tramaine paints with a confrontational and provocative use of color and through an urban-inspired, mixed-media approach.
 The artist describes her practice as focused on the shape and definition of the American Black Face, explaining that her subject’s exaggerated features capture the spirited emotions of the untapped, underrepresented soul of Black people through a mixture of acrylic and oil-based paintings.

 Tramaine’s work is also powerfully influenced by Bible verses and other readings she studied in church.
 Her spiritual influences have a strong impact on the composition and depth of her paintings, which explore deeply human themes including ethics and insanity, the mundane and the inhumane, spirituality, sexuality, and sentimentality.